gbmaguire/About-Me/README.md

 4. Modify the initialized `README.md` file by inserting a quick introduction about yourself:

     * Who are you?
 What is your background?
-    I am from New Zealand and have a background in operations and logistics.
+    I am from New Zealand and am educated in marketing and commercial law with a professional background in operations and logistics.

     * What are your career goals?
     To work in FinTech within the banking and payment side as well as continuing to learn in this everchanging industry.